- Published date:

 2018 is a celebration of the 10th awards with a series of events including an evening recital on Monday 10th December.

 This year, we are excited to announce a new prize for poetry in a Celtic language.
 We are very pleased to be able to extend our awards, so that they encompass poetry pamphlets published in the UK in Welsh, Scottish Gaelic, Irish, Cornish and Manx Gaelic.

 The Michael Marks Poetry award, now entering its 10th year, is open to pamphlets written in English, Scots and dialects of English and Scots.

-The poets of the winning pamphlets will be the 2019 Harvard University’s Michael Marks Poet in Residence at its summer activities in Greece.
+The poets of the winning pamphlets will be the 2019 Harvard University’s Michael Marks Poet in Residence at its activities in Greece in the spring.